aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **Day 2 Conference**

-This was the day when I gave my talk about **Play with MAAS (Metal as a Service) CLI** Since morning, I focused on preparing my slides and a live demo.
+This was the day when I gave my talk about **Play with MAAS (Metal as a Service) CLI.** Since morning, I focused on preparing my slides and a live demo.
 If you want to see the recording and slides that I used, you can visit the following link: [https://2022.ubucon.asia/sessions/play-with-maas-cli/](https://2022.ubucon.asia/sessions/play-with-maas-cli/)

 **Group Tour**